BalakaDEV/Donut.py/README.md

 # Donut.py
 Love Donuts 🍩❤️

-> This is just a joke from a project made in Python.
+> This is just a joke from a project.

 <p>